JoAnne Gay Dishman School of Nursing

 Program Directors

-Director of Undergraduate Nursing Studies
+Associate Director for Undergraduate Nursing Studies

-Gina Hale, Ph.D, RN, CNE
+Gina Hale, PhD, RN, CNE

 Associate Professor